KejsiKalliri/Projects/README.md

 **Technologies used:** Java, Java Swing

-### Gym Project

-A web platform where users can register and log in, select personalized workouts, receive automatic instructions, complete workout tasks, and track both weekly and total progress.

-**Technologies used:** PHP, HTML, CSS, JavaScript, jQuery, AJAX, MySQL, phpMyAdmin

 ### Sentiment Analysis of Comments

 A machine learning project focused on sentiment analysis using a pre-existing corpus of Twitter comments.
 The dataset was preprocessed and used to train and compare two models: Multi-Layer Perceptron (MLP) and Logistic Regression.